x2od/campaign-member-status/README.md

 ## Get started

+If you install only the core code, then you will not have any triggers installed.

+You need to update your existing handlers or create new ones for the following objects and contexts:

+1. CampaignMemberStatusChangeEvent
+   - `afterInsert` run `new CMS_MemberStatusEventTriggerHandler().afterInsert();`
+2. Campaign
+   - `beforeInsert` run `new CMS_CampaignTriggerHandler().beforeInsert();`
+   - `afterInsert` run `new CMS_CampaignTriggerHandler().afterInsert();`
+   - `beforeUpdate` run `new CMS_CampaignTriggerHandler().beforeUpdate();`

-Once installed, you need to define your Protected Statuses.
+Next, you need to define your Protected Statuses.
 This is done with Custom Metadata Types.

 1. Login to Salesforce Lightning, and go to Setup.
 2. Navigate to Custom Metadata Types, and click Manage Records for Protected Campaign Status.
     ![Protected Campaign Member Statuses](doc-assets/assets/Pardot-Protected-Campaign-Member-Statuses-1.png)
 3. To create your first ones, click New
     ![Protected Campaign Member Statuses](doc-assets/assets/Pardot-Protected-Campaign-Member-Statuses-2.png)
 4. Fill in the various fields.
     - `Label`: Used in the List of Campaign Statuses in the Setup view in step 3 above.
 Recommended convention:  TYPE-STATUS